Based in New York City and London, our dedicated team is working to fulfill our mission of ending HPV and anal cancer!

 Paul Romesser, M.D.

-Dr. Romesser earned a combined BA/MD at Boston University.
-He was a Howard-Hughes Medical Institute and National Institutes of Health Research Scholars.
-He completed residency in Radiation Oncology at Memorial Sloan Kettering Cancer Center, where he was Chief Resident.
-He is currently an Assistant Professor in Radiation Oncology at Memorial Sloan Kettering Cancer Center and a physician scientist with an interest in developing novel radiation sensitizers for gastrointestinal tumors.
+Dr. Romesser is the Director of Colorectal Anal Cancer in the Department of Radiation Oncology at Memorial Sloan Kettering Cancer Center, where he was Chief Resident.
+He is a physician scientist with an interest in developing novel radiation sensitizers for colorectal anal cancers.
 He is a member of the NRG Oncology colorectal and non-colorectal committees and the NCI Colon Task Force.
-His work has been published in Nature, Journal of Clinical Oncology, Lancet Oncology, Clinical Cancer Research, International Journal of Radiation Oncology and Biophysics, and Cancer.
+His work has been published in the New England Journal of Medicine, Nature, Science, Cell, Journal of Clinical Oncology, Lancet Oncology, Clinical Cancer Research, International Journal of Radiation Oncology and Biophysics, and Cancer.

 Professor Margaret Stanley OBE